TheMingus/CRX-Grabber/README.md

-# PrepCRX
+# CRX Grabber
-Prepare CRX files for looking through their files
+Grab CRX (Chrome Extension) files and turn them into ZIP files for easy inspection.

+***

+### Stuff you might want to know:
+- Organizes extensions by version
+- Keeps older versions for comparing differences